 Guest blogging helps you gain links by reaching out to sites and getting your content published on other sites with a mention and link to your brand.
 But if your brand is popular or growing, it’s likely that you may have already been mentioned on other websites.

 Search for your brand, product names, and taglines to find sites that have mentioned you on their site.
 If you find that a site has mentioned your brand but not linked back to you, reach out and ask them to add a link in their copy.

 Broken Link Acquisition

 Another way to research link building opportunities is by looking for sites that have broken links.
 In some cases, a website links to a resource or source only to later have the linked page be removed or taken down.
 This leads to a broken link on their site and an opportunity for you to replace it.

-Look for sites that are relevant to your industry or topic and have broken links (using tools like Broken Link Builder or Check My Links).
+Look for sites that are relevant to your industry or topic and have broken links (using tools like Check My Links).
 If you come across a broken link that could lead to a resource on your site, reach out to that site.
 Notify them of the broken link and provide the possible replacement to your site.

 For an in-depth guide on broken link building, read this post: A Guide to Broken Link Building: Tips for Finding and Replacing Broken Links